-  Where trends in digital health are concerned, it’s no surprise to see the big buzzwords crop up in predictions time and time again – AI, Blockchain, Remote Monitoring and so on.
+Where trends in digital health are concerned, it’s no surprise to see the big buzzwords crop up in predictions time and time again – AI, Blockchain, Remote Monitoring...
 It’s not so much about uncovering “the next big thing”, as it is identifying when new developments will reach scalable, sustainable and, thereby, successful status.

 Take my recent blog on the Apple Watch, for example.
 Remote heart rhythm monitoring technology is an incredible asset to develop, but in trend terms its real worth is measured by uptake and ongoing usage.
 AKA - the proof is in the pudding.

 Of course, trends aren’t always positive, which is why my curiosity was piqued by the supposed rise in “nomophobia” in recent years.
 Defined by the Cambridge Dictionary as:

 Fear or worry at the idea of being without your mobile phone or unable to use it